 However, there’s a lot of stories to be told with the characters in the ”We R Animals”-universe.
 So as a first goal for this campaign I’m aiming to make shorter films.
 I'd rather make good short films instead of trying to make a longer film with a lot of compromises.

 But, of course, I still have the ultimate goal set on making this into a feature.
-And since there’s nothing that proves interest for a film project as a successful Kickstarter-campaign with engaged backers, I think that as long as we’ll reach the first goal we’ll definitely have a good chance of making the feature down the line.
-It might be a long journey, but please join me on this quest and I make sure it’ll be worth it!
+It might be a long journey, but please join me on this quest and I'll make sure it’ll be worth it!

 Basically, the more money we can get, the closer to the feature we’ll get.
 Every dollar (!), everything raised in this campaign will be used in my quest for making the feature.
 Either through shorts that will convince people to invest in the feature, or by making the feature right away!
 That’s the best way to do it.